CarlosPumar/Express_Mongo_Boilerplate/README.md

 # EXPRESS MONGO BOILEPLATE

-This boilerplate provides a proficient node with express and mongo structure.
+This boilerplate provides a proficient node with express and mongo structure with a ci/cd workflow

 - Linter (airbnb rules) configured with prettier and husky
 - Dockerized with development and production stages